skip to Main Content

 Adding functions over time

-A critical aspect of a software-defined vehicle, or SDVs, are their ability to be flexible and and enable ongoing software development.
+A critical aspect of software-defined vehicles is their ability to be flexible and enable ongoing software development.
 Historically, vehicles were designed to have specific features and functions when they rolled off the assembly line, and that was all they could do for their entire life.
 Contrast that with consumers’ expectations of upgradable software in their other smartphones, where they have come to expect technology that improves and has gradual transformation to new features.
-Could you imagine if your smartphone were fixed and could not be updated with new capabilities and new features?
-While a manufacturers like Tesla is famous for its automated driving, more importantly it has shown that the ability to improve vehicles through software is a key value to its customers compared to other vehicles from the past that cannot.

 Over-the-air (OTA) updates